MOTOR VEHICLE SAFETY

 Participants in the commuter ride-sharing program must have a WSU Assumption of Risk and Release of Liability form on file with the campus motor pool office.

-To obtain copies of the release of liability form, see the Risk Management website at:
+To obtain copies of the release of liability form, see the Risk Management Services website at:

 Select Liability Releases.